lekkerleren/Maison-Moche/README.md

 Built as a portfolio project — the goal is to improve my understanding of core IT concepts and full stack development

-Maison Moche is a fictional Home & Living brand that sells dubious items with the sincerity and presentation of a luxury design brand.
+Maison Moche is a fictional Home & Living brand that sells dubious items with the sincerity a luxury design brand.
-Their branding evokes prestige and craftsmanship, their presentation borrows from heraldic imagery and french aesthetics.
+Their branding evokes prestige and craftsmanship, their presentation borrows from heraldic imagery and parisian aesthetics.
-The products they sell certainly look the part.
-Until you take a closer look that is.
+Their products certainly look the part, until you take a closer look that is.

 ## Stack